Jnaesi/Studywithme/README.md

 #### User Story

-10 US were created which were then further developed into 18 User Stories.
-The details on each User story, [here](https://github.com/users/Jnaesi/projects/1/views/1)

-1. Initial Django setup
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
-etc.

 #### Site Goals
-* To provide users with a fun and simple layout
+* To provide users with a simple layout.
 * To ensure the site is fully accessible on desktop and touch enabled devices
 * To ensure the site is fully compliant with keyboard commands and screen readers